DavidLMS/learnmcp-xapi/README.md

 ### 2. Add MCP Server Configuration

-Edit the config file to include the LearnMCP-xAPI server. **Important**: Use the absolute path to your Python executable and project directory:
+Edit the config file to include the learnmcp-xapi server. **Important**: Use the absolute path to your Python executable and project directory:

 **Option 1: Using the run_server.py script (Recommended)**